vector-of-bool/pmm/README.md

 the build directory that can be imported using the `libman` CMake module's `import_packages` function (currently available via CMakeCM).

+Calling `pmm(DDS)` multiple times is allowed: Each call will *append* to the set of installed dependencies rather than override it.

+The current compile flags, definitions, and include directories will be used to generate a toolchain file automatically if one is not provided.

+The value of `CMAKE_CXX_COMPILER_LAUNCHER` will be given as the compiler launcher in the generated toolchain file.
+This can be override with `PMM_DDS_COMPILER_LAUNCHER`, including setting an empty string `""` to disable it completely.

 **NOTE**: `dds` support is still very experimental, and `dds` itself is very new at the time of this writing.
 Refer to [the `dds` documentation](https://vector-of-bool.github.io/docs/dds/) for information